ghivert/gloogle/README.md

 All rights for Lucy (the gleam mascott) belongs to their creators.
 Every Lucy will be removed upon demands.

-This project could have lived thanks to Louis Pilfold, that used his amazing work on [Gleam Packages](https://github.com/gleam-lang/packages) as a foundation.
+This project can have lived thanks to Louis Pilfold, who did an amazing work on [Gleam Packages](https://github.com/gleam-lang/packages), that has been used as a foundation.
 All credits for libraries used goes to the brilliant, vibrant gleam community. 💜